2

 Moonrise and Sunset at Chinese Peak

-The longest distance between fuel stops for 2023 will be about 250 miles, and you'll have to manage this twice - very workable on most large desert tanks along with a Giant Loop fuel bladder or two.
+The longest distance between fuel stops is about 250 miles, and you'll have to manage this twice - very workable on most large desert tanks along with a Giant Loop fuel bladder or two.

 Finally, some miscellaneous helpful bits.
 We have an extensive collection of Tour of Idaho videos on our YouTube page.
 The SNOTEL page provides valuable information about the nature of snow levels on many passes along the Tour.
 The Idaho Parks and Recreation OHV website have interactive maps with very high resolution views of the trails for the entire Tour.
 These maps are an invaluable resource for road/trail numbers, opening and closing dates - there's even an Inciweb layer available.
 For fire information check out the Idaho Inciweb page.
 The Idaho Digital Atlas contains a wealth of useful information about the Tour route.
 We also highly recommend the Roadside Geology of Idaho, an indispensable pre-ride winter read.